R-11 Zemlya: Systems specification

 Like the V-2, the R-11 relied on inertial guidance, and its flight was controlled by four graphite vanes in the engine exhaust, that were active only while the motor was burning.
 The R-11M had a maximum range of 270 km, but when carrying a nuclear warhead, this was reduced to 170 km, hence an alternative designation R-170.
-At maximum range, it was found to have an average range error 1.19 km and an azimuth error of 660 m.
+At maximum range, it was found to have an average range error of 1.19 km and an azimuth error of 660 m.
 It was used as a mobile nuclear strike vector, giving the Soviet Army the ability to hit European targets from forward areas.
-To give the system sufficient mobility on the battlefield, the R-11 was mounted on the chassis of an IS-2 tank, that became its first transporter erector launcher 8U218.
-Main payload was a nuclear warhead with an estimated yield of 10, 20 or 40 kilotons.
+To give the system sufficient mobility on the battlefield, the R-11 was mounted on a transporter erector launcher with a chassis derived from the ISU-152K, which was designated 8U218.
+The main payload was a nuclear warhead with an estimated yield of 10, 20 or 40 kilotons.
 There was also HE-Frag warhead 9N33 with 535 kg of explosive.